NorbertL99/EncryptionMachine/README.txt

 ///////////////More about code///////////////
 /////////////////////////////////////////////

-For more info about code check documentation or read a comments in source files
+For more information about code read comments in source files

 Last updated 2018-12-10 4:41